theinventor/documarkr/README.md

 This was built 100% with AI, no human wrote a single line of code.

-STATUS: This app is mostly working for the happy path.
-The finalized PDF isn't currently looking super beautiful, but a few more hours with Claude and it can be.
-Might take a moment to get production email working, I only had it going in development so far.
+STATUS: This app is working in production.
+You can upload docs, add fields, send them off for signatures, emails work, etc.

 ## Features